Nodragem/GGJ2020/README.md

 ## Integral 2

 An audiovisual prototype developed during the Global Game Jam 2020 in Cardiff.
+With diversifiers from Sony Interactive Entertainment and Value Corporation.

 ### Contributors
 - jSplunk (Gameplay Programming)